Magnetic diffusion: Equation

-where $\mu_0$ is the permeability of free space and $\sigma$ is the electrical conductivity of the material, which is assumed to be constant. $\vec{v}$ denotes the (non-relativistic) velocity of the plasma.
+where $\mu_0$ is the permeability of free space and $\sigma$ is the electrical conductivity of the material, which is assumed to be constant. $\mathbf{v}$ denotes the (non-relativistic) velocity of the plasma.
 The first term on the right hand side accounts for effects from induction of the plasma, while the second accounts for diffusion.
 The latter acts as a dissipation term, resulting in a loss of magnetic field energy to heat.
 The relative importance of the two terms is characterized by the magnetic Reynolds number, $R_m$.